 We decided to take a taxi to Ciragan Palace.
 There are beautiful tree-lined footpaths on both sides of the road in this area and it was really nice walking and exploring the city on foot.
 But now we were seriously hungry.

 Much to our surprise, we ended up walking all the way to Ortakoy!
-This being Sunday, there were many hawkers selling jewelry, small leather and cloth items and the entire area looked very festive. we had a very nice meal at one of the several restaurants overlooking the Bosphorus.
+This being Sunday, there were many hawkers selling jewelery, small leather and cloth items and the entire area looked very festive. we had a very nice meal at one of the several restaurants overlooking the Bosphorus.

 We had to meet our guide at Karakoy, so we decided to leave the hotel early (without breakfast!).
 Soon, we met Gokcen, out tour guide and the 2 other couples who were part of the culinary tour.

 This is an expensive tour but quite worth it.
 We went to some small eateries starting with the European side and then spent the day mainly on the Asian side that gave us a feel of the city, its people, local areas, and markets.
 If you can do this food tour earlier, it would give you a good orientation of the city.
+Alas!
+This was our final full day and what a lovely end to the 10-day Turkey trip.

 Day 11: We were booked on our flight home today evening.
 We spent most of the morning lazing in the hotel.
 And went to a ginormous mall – Istineye park – for some shopping.
 We ended up spending quite a bit of time getting tax refunds at the airport for all our purchases, so remember to add time for that.